Digital Nomad Tax

 • Other: You’ll need to provide an address for your stay in Norway.
 Furthermore, there is the requirement that you should have at least one Norwegian client for a remuneration which is equal to at the least the Norwegian minimum wage for a skilled worker.

-• Visa length: The length of the independent contractor visa is can go up to two years and is renewable.
-After three years, you can apply for permanent residence.
+• Visa length: The length of the independent contractor visa is twelve months and is renewable.

-• Tax implications: If you live in Norway based on the independent contractor visa, you will qualify as a Norwegian tax resident and thus will have to pay taxes in Norway.
+• Tax implications: If you live in Norway based on the independent contractor visa, you will qualify as a Norwegian tax resident.
+Thus, will have to pay taxes in Norway.
 Consequently, it is recommended that you look into what this exactly means for you before applying for your visa.

 You can find the checklist for your application for the Norwegian digital nomad visa here.